 The Start of Something – Muncie Start

-In the world of clutch shifted power take-offs, a typical hydraulic pump application is akin to the car on level ground; there is not much need to ease the clutch into engagement.
-But for an application with high inertia – i.e. a blower or generator—the PTO is just like the car on a steep hill.
+In the world of clutch shifted power take-offs (PTOs), a typical hydraulic pump application is akin to the car on level ground; there is not much need to ease the clutch into engagement.
+But for an application with high inertia—such as a blower or generator—the PTO is just like the car on a steep hill.

 These claims have been validated by both lab and field testing.
 Clutch wear was monitored over the course of tens of thousands of engagements, and was found to be comparable to wear in a clutch pack in a low-inertia load environment.
-When compared to an on/off engagement, as would be found in a standard PTO, clutch wear was reduced, and start up torque was decreased by approximately 70 percent.
+When compared to an on/off engagement, as would be found in a standard PTO, clutch wear was reduced, and startup torque was decreased by up to 85 percent.